Sustainability Insights #27

 | System participation & authorisation | Obligated parties – including systems, EPR schemes, and non-represented producers – must now allocate a portion of their budgets toward reducing packaging waste, such as strengthening reusable and refill systems and supporting awareness campaigns. |

 | Higher recycling targets | From 1 January 2028, plastic packaging must reach a 75% recycling rate, of which 70% must be achieved through mechanical recycling.
-Chemical recycling may cover the remainder.
+The remaining share may be fulfilled through other recognised recycling processes, subject to applicable EU and national calculation rules.
 These replace previous recovery-based targets. |

 | Eco-design enforcement | While the eco-design requirements themselves come from the PPWR, the VerpackDG ensures they can be implemented and enforced nationally.
-Packaging must meet harmonised EU recyclability criteria – including material composition, separability, and compatibility with established recycling systems.
-Minimum recycled-content rules for certain plastic packaging will also phase in under the PPWR, with the VerpackDG providing the enforcement framework. |
+Packaging must comply with harmonised EU recyclability criteria – including material composition, separability, and compatibility with recognised recycling systems.
+Minimum recycled-content rules for certain plastic packaging will also phase in under the PPWR, with the VerpackDG providing the national enforcement framework. |

 For businesses, this means reviewing material mixes, adhesives, and component separability more rigorously, anticipating a more standardised EU-wide recyclability scoring system under the PPWR and the growing demand for sustainable packaging.